arista-eosplus/ztpserver/docs/config.rst

           attributes:
             url: /files/templates/ntp.template

-The above action would reference the ``ntp.template`` file which would configure NTP.
-The template file could look like the one from below:
+The above action would reference the ``ntp.template`` file which would contain configuration commands to configure NTP.
+The template file could look like the following:

 .. code-block:: console